-Research Paper/Project: During the second half of the term, a 4-5 page research project will require you to examine one major religion of your choice (outside of your own tradition).
-The research paper is worth 100 points.
+Research Project: During the second half of the term, a 4-5 page research project will be due.
+The research paper is worth 80 points.
 Instructions are posted at the top of the course page, under your syllabus.

 Grading

 Final letter grades will be assigned based on the total number of points earned divided by the total possible points (see chart below).
 It is possible that the total number of points will change during the term (to include extra assignments, snow days etc.).
 I reserve the right to curve the grading scale positively if deemed necessary.